 Most of my work at the current time is within teaching or educational management of English as a foreign language, often with an explicit or implicit EAP shading.
-From around 2010 to 2016 I was heavily involved in teaching and course design around academic English for business and management contributing to lengthy and short pre-sessional as well as in-sessional courses.
+From around 2010 I became heavily involved in course design around academic English for business and management contributing to lengthy and short pre-sessional as well as in-sessional courses.
 I worked closely with the Leeds University Business School (LUBS) delivering in-sessional and pre-sessional language, academic skills and writing courses.
 In this role, I have developed curricula for both in-sessional and pre-sessional courses and have taken course leadership roles in the summer and year-round business programs.

 Within language teaching and linguistics, I have thought / read a lot and written a bit about the following topics (roughly in descending order of felt importance):

 a) Non-CLT methodologies (TPR and CBI); the role and use of L1 in the classroom; the role and use of metalanguage in teaching (particularly grammar) and the associated issue of language awareness; autonomy in language learning; the role of authentic NS-NNS communication and developmental of interactional competence (the topic of an ongoing PhD in which I challenge the orthodoxy of the second language classroom as the sole / main locus of learning as well as the curricula and assessment assumptions the classroom forces on the industry).

 b) Academic and other writing, particularly content-based instruction for academic English or business, written corrective feedback and complex grammar constructions, collaborative approaches to writing development and soft drivers of writing development e.g writerly voice, writing and play / creativity and reflective / experiential writing.